Addressing Growth and Development Issues Now Can Prevent Serious Issues in the Future

 Sometimes issues remain unseen.
 By scheduling a visit with Dr. Knight, you can find out if your child is experiencing any growth or development problems.
 While it is recommended to schedule your child’s first appointment around age seven, it is important to bring them in sooner if you notice any abnormalities or negative habits, such as thumb-sucking or mouth breathing.

-During the initial consultation, Dr. Knight will assess all aspects of the teeth, gums, lips, airways, facial muscles, temporomandibular joint (TMJ), and surrounding structures.
+During the initial free consultation, Dr. Knight will assess all aspects of the teeth, gums, lips, airways, facial muscles, temporomandibular joint (TMJ), and surrounding structures.
 Using the latest in diagnostic technology, x-rays and scans will be taken to evaluate the health of the jaws and joints.
 Once a diagnosis has been determined, Dr. Knight will discuss your options with you.

 Many young patients will simply be monitored with occasional check-ups.
 However, for patients who can benefit from early treatment, Dr. Knight may recommend two-phase treatment to correct issues while they are still growing.